mloy/streaming-spec/complex_types.md

 This is similar to the simple counter.
 `angle` changes by a known amount of 1.
-Only time stamps are being reansferred.
+Only time stamps are being transferred.

 Transferred signal data for one signal value: